Reversals

 endpoint to initiate a reversal.
 This endpoint dynamically orchestrates one of two actions based on the settlement process:

-- Cancels the transfer (reverses the authorization) if it hasn’t been settled yet
+- Cancels the transfer (reverses the authorization) if it hasn’t yet settled

 - Initiates a refund if the transfer is already in the process of settlement, or has been settled